dindin0497/SeeIt/README.md

 - 🔤 Maps text to **ASL signs**
 - ▶️ Fetches ASL videos from the web and **plays them in-app**

+### Why It Matters for the Deaf Community
+- 🤟 Many Deaf and Hard of Hearing (HoH) individuals **use ASL as their primary language**, not written/spoken English.
+- 🗣️ This feature bridges the gap by **translating spoken words into sign language videos**, enabling more natural understanding.
+- 🧑‍🤝‍🧑 It promotes **inclusion** in everyday scenarios such as conversations, announcements, and meetings.
+- 🌍 Designed with accessibility in mind: large buttons, high contrast, and customizable modes (**ASL only**, **TTS only**, or **both**).

 ### Key Features
 - ⚡ Partial results (near word-by-word feel)
 - 🎯 Candidate ranking (choose the best sign/video)